Federal jury hearing details of alleged sex abuse by former UI professor

 The woman was in general studies when, in the spring semester of 2013, she reached out to Xu to take an independent study course in cinema under his tutelage.

-She said she met him in his office and he asked for her WeChat contact information, a popular Chinese messaging app, which she supplied him.
+She said she met him in his office and he asked for her contact information on WeChat, a popular Chinese messaging app, which she supplied.
 In the fall of 2013, after she had met with him a few times in his office and at a coffee shop, “he confessed his love for me,” which she said shocked her.

 She said the first time they had sex involved him driving her to his home in Champaign, an area she was unfamiliar with, when his family was away.
 She described a violent sexual encounter, to which she objected, that he later told her was an example of a “pornography genre” in which violence elicits excitement for the woman.